-Pre-trial detention in federal criminal cases is complex, and the rules can be difficult for experienced criminal defense attorneys to grasp unless they specialize in criminal defense law.
-In most cases, a defendant should be released on bond in federal court.
+Pretrial detention in federal criminal cases is complex, and the rules can be complicated for experienced criminal defense attorneys to grasp unless they specialize in criminal defense law.
+A defendant should be released on bond in federal court in most cases.

-The Bail Reform Act of 1984 carefully limits the circumstances under which the United States Attorney’s Office may seek pre-trial detention may be sought by the government to the most serious of crimes, including crimes of violence, firearms cases, and major controlled substance crimes.
+The Bail Reform Act of 1984 carefully limits the circumstances under which the United States Attorney’s Office may seek pre-trial detention.
+Pretrial detention, with certain exceptions, is limited to the most serious crimes, including crimes of violence, firearms cases, and major controlled substance crimes.
 Under the Bail Reform Act, it is presumed that most defendants should be granted pretrial release.
-When a defendant is released on bond in federal court, the judge or magistrate will set terms and conditions, which are rules the defendant must follow until the case is resolved, such as not leaving Michigan, not using drugs, or wearing a GPS tether.
+When a defendant is released on bond in federal court, the judge or magistrate will set terms and conditions, which are rules the defendant must follow while the case is pending, such as not leaving Michigan, not using drugs, or wearing a GPS tether.
 In the Eastern District of Michigan, judges and magistrates are often open to a compelling argument in favor of pretrial bond on a federal case.

-The general standard when a judge considers pretrial bail on a federal case, otherwise known as pretrial release, is whether there are conditions or a combination of conditions of bond that would ensure the safety of the community and that the defendant returns to court.
+The general standard when a judge considers pretrial bail on a federal case, otherwise known as pretrial release, is whether there are conditions or a combination of conditions of bond that would ensure the community’s safety and that the defendant returns to court.

 Detention Hearings in Federal Court to Determine Pretrial Release

-The Bail Reform Act of 1984 creates a presumption in most cases that a defendant should be granted pre-trial release.
-The law limits the circumstances under which pre-trial detention.
+The Bail Reform Act of 1984 creates a presumption in most cases that a federal magistrate should grant the defendant pre-trial release.
+The law limits the circumstances under which the government may seek pre-trial detention.
 The defendant is entitled to a detention hearing if the federal government seeks pretrial detention instead of release on bond.
 There are only six instances that permit a court to hold a detention hearing:

 - Cases involving crimes of violence;